Matt Barkley: Pre-draft

-Despite being projected as a first-round selection for the 2012 NFL Draft by midseason of 2011, Barkley decided to return to USC for his senior season.
-As early as April 2012, he was projected the No. 1 overall pick for the 2013 NFL Draft.
-However, one month prior to the draft, Barkley's draft stock had fallen with ESPN draft analysts Mel Kiper Jr. and Todd McShay projecting Barkley to fall out of the first round.
+Despite being projected as a first-round selection for the 2012 NFL draft by midseason of 2011, Barkley decided to return to USC for his senior season.
+As early as April 2012, he was projected the No. 1 overall pick for the 2013 NFL draft.
+However, a month prior to the draft, Barkley's draft stock had fallen with ESPN draft analysts Mel Kiper Jr. and Todd McShay projecting Barkley to fall out of the first round.
 Due to his shoulder injury, Barkley did not throw at the NFL Scouting Combine and instead took medical tests on his shoulder.